The

 The discourse around the cast’s bodies mirrors the plot almost 1:1.
 We’re not watching Wicked: we’re reenacting it.
 The story is a mirror, and right now it’s showing us how easily we fall for the same propaganda machine that turned Elphaba into a monster.
 Just like Elphaba, the actors are “wrong” because the public decided they were.

 We love witches until they stop being pretty.
 We love women until they stop performing palatability for us.
 And we love “concern” because it lets us judge others without admitting we’re doing it.
 It's the flip side of the same misogynistic coin.
+A parabola of the same machine, except one is using veiled concern as its weapon.
 It's a ritualized cycle that rewards participation and absolves responsibility.

 Rage Against the Machine